 Watch a Video on the NCCP

 Our new system is designed to help streamline your training and certification journey.
 The process includes the purchase of your Cycling BC membership, background screening, and submission of previous learning credentials like first aid, instructor certifications, and more.
-Continue reading to learn more about what type of leadership role you wish to pursue and then begin the process @ cyclingbc.net/coachstart.
+Continue reading to learn more about what type of leadership role you wish to pursue and then begin the process @ cyclingbc.net/edu.

 HopOn Instructor

-The NCCP Community Initiation context is designed for leaders working with participants under 11 and outside of organized club programs.
+The NCCP Community Initiation context is designed for leaders working with participants under 11 and outside organized club programs.
 Leaders use age-appropriate game-based activities to help pattern beginner and intermediate cycling skills for participants in the Active Start and FUNdamentals stage of Long-Term Development.

 Modules: